kalenwallin/Voting-System/README.md

 - Operating System: Windows

 ## Database
-Entity Framework Core Local DB
+Entity Framework Core
+SQL Server/Local DB

 ## Contributing
 This is a private repository with respect to the University of Nebraska-Lincoln's Academic Integrity Policy.
 There shall be no contributions from anyone outside of our private group.